hafslundnett/hdd-style/styleguide/lib/tooltip.md

 category: Components
 ---

 A tooltip can give context to a given icon/piece of text.
-Tooltips are usually hidden and become visible after a action or when hovering.
+Tooltips are usually hidden and become visible after an action or when hovering.

 ## Tooltip
 `hdd-tooltip`